Khanyiso15/Digital-Portfolio-PRPR370S/Career-Counselling/evidence.md

   - What experiences do I want to have in my career?
 - Identified my desired career path: ICT Project Manager within the next 3 years.

-## Attached:
-- Screenshot of SMART Goal template
-- Notes from self-reflection activity